Migrating Your Site's AAM Implementation from Client-Side DIL to Server-Side Forwarding

 In the section above titled “Implementation Options,” multiple options are given regarding how/where you are implementing Server-Side Forwarding.
 In order for this section to be effective, we need to break it out into these sections (with two of them combined).
 Go to the method of this section that best describes your needs.

-Watch the video below to learn about moving implementation options from Client-Side DIL code into Server-Side Forwarding in Launch, by Adobe.
+Watch the video below to learn about moving implementation options from Client-Side DIL code into Server-Side Forwarding in Experience Platform Launch.

 “On the Page” or Non-Adobe Tag Manager